William Pinkney Turner: Are John & Hannah Turner your parents? Post 2

 John Turner: 2 males under 5; 2 males 5 under 10; 1 male 50 under 60; 1 female under 5; 2 females 5 under 10; 1 female 15 under 20: Seems this family of John Turner has no mother living unless it’s the last female 15 under 20, but highly unlikely as she possibly would have been 15 or younger having first child.

 David Turner: 1 male under 5; 1 male 30 under 40; 1 female under 5; 1 female 15 under 20; 1 female 80 under 90: Could this David be a brother of this John Turner.
-Probably no mother in household, but older female is either his mother or mother-in-law.
+Probably no mother in the household, but the older female is either his mother or mother-in-law.

 1850: John & Hannah Turner – Davis, Lumpkin Co., GA.